 The toolbar that stretches across the top of the FumeFX UI dialog specifically involves simulations and the Preview Window.
 These toolbar buttons include actions such as starting, stopping, and saving the simulation.
 From here, for example, you might choose to play your results straight through, or perhaps, just calculate a single step of the simulation.
-For additional information on options that affect your simulation, see the section in FumeFX Preferences.
+For additional information on options that affect your simulation, see the Snapshot section in FumeFX Preferences.

 Pin UI - When this option is checked, FumeFX UI and Preview Window will stay opened, regardless if FumeFX is selected or not.
 You might experience GUI functionality issues if more than one FumeFX dialogs are opened at the same time.

 Start - Select this button to run a simulation from the Start Frame to the End Frame (parameters that are available inside the General Tab > Output Rollout).
 Throughout this simulation, an open Preview Window will show the most recently calculated frame.
 Note that during the simulation, FumeFX will not block user interface.
 While FumeFX is running a simulation, you can change simulation parameters or even source and object parameters.
 However, you will not be able to render, change simulation type, change Extra Detail mode or change input cache.